Particular/docs.particular.net/samples/scaleout/distributor-upgrade/sample.md

 ### Upgrading a worker

 The `NServiceBus` package needs to be upgraded to 6.x.
-Workers do no longer need the `NServiceBus.Distributor.MSMQ` package as the worker logic is embedded in the NServiceBus v6 package.
+Workers no longer need the `NServiceBus.Distributor.MSMQ` package as the worker logic is embedded in the Version 6 package.

 Note: Endpoints need to be upgraded to version 6 like any other endpoint.
 Please read our [Upgrade Guides](/nservicebus/upgrades/) for additional information.